auditize/auditize/doc/docs/install.md

 !!! info "MongoDB"

     Auditize requires MongoDB 7.0+ to run.
+It uses transactions for certain operations, meaning that your MongoDB server must be [configured with a replica set](https://www.mongodb.com/docs/manual/replication/#transactions).
+Please note that a replicat set can be configured with a single MongoDB instance.

     Auditize creates a main database named `auditize` in charge of storing the configuration data.
 For each new log repository, a dedicated database will be created with a name prefixed by `auditize_logs_`.